craftcms/docs/docs/3.x/config/README.md

 ];
 ```

-If your webroot is something besides `web/`, `public/`, `public_html/`, or `html/`, or it’s not located alongside your `craft` executable, you will also need to override the `@webroot` alias, so it can be defined properly for console commands.
+If your web root is something besides `web/`, `public/`, `public_html/`, or `html/`, or it’s not located alongside your `craft` executable, you will also need to override the `@webroot` alias, so it can be defined properly for console commands.

 ```php
 'aliases' => [